Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Mechanical.md

 ![image](https://github.com/user-attachments/assets/d2e609b4-5a2e-4ac9-8618-17e40eaa444a)

-The best shape for a diffuser is a sphere.
+To improve the diffusion the shape would need to be changed, and the best shape for diffusion is a sphere

 With this in mind, a new case was designed using the old one.
 ![image](https://github.com/user-attachments/assets/c3a63fce-505f-4604-a8f1-b56cf38fe90f)